SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Once the temporary constants ``x`` and ``y`` have been declared, they can be used within the ``case`` statement's code block.
 Here, they are used as shorthand for printing the values via the ``println`` function.
-The final ``case`` statement also uses the constants to calculate the distance from the origin.
 (The earlier ``case`` blocks printed the tuples' individual values using the shorthand syntax ``point.0`` and ``point.1`` instead, because they did not have the temporary constants to hand.)